 Talking of the new blue buses, it seems to me, as a passenger with no first hand experience behind the wheel admittedly, that the new hardware is a touch under-powered.
 Also, the brakes seem fierce compared to the brakes on the old fleet.
 Maybe they take a bit of getting used to.
 In the meantime, we, the passengers, are getting jolted around a lot on wibbly wobbly suspension.
 I think that’s the correct terminology.

-On the plus side the seats are moulded and relatively comfortable, and don’t slide around like the old bench seats.
+On the plus side the seats are moulded and relatively comfortable, and you don’t slide around like the old bench seats.

 Random thought #6